 - Long intercept range in the head-on sector

 - Immune to all known hostile and natural jamming

 - Command to Line of Sight

 - Growth potential to night capability

+The laser beam guidance system used in the missile system is highly effective when intercepting low- flying targets, but it can be used only during the day, and in good weather.
 Bofors selected laser guidance solution in order to fulfil these essential requirements.
-RBS 70 was the first laser guided defence missile system in the world, which means we have a long experience in this technology.
+RBS 70 was the first laser guided defence missile system in the world, which means Bofors had a long experience in this technology.
 From the very first, the RBS 70 was developed as a complete missile system and also given a potential of integration with most wheeled and tracked vehicles.
 The RBS 70 is superior to competitive man-portable air defence missile systems.
 Because of its 7 km intercept range in the head-on sector range it really belongs to a class other than the VSHORAD.